-Figure 15: Heart Rate Forecasting Error in Percent of LSTM Models
+Fig. 15: Heart Rate Forecasting Error in Percent of LSTM Models

-Comparison with Other Heart Rate Models
+E. Comparison with Other Heart Rate Models

 Based on the results presented above, it appears that two LSTM models with only one LSTM layer perform better than the other three types of model.
-We therefore also compared these LSTM models with Luo's LSTM model (Luo and Wu, 2020) and Ni's LSTM-based model (Ni et al., 2019), which are course-independent and rely only on personalized factors and contextual factors.
+We therefore also compared these LSTM models with Luo's LSTM model [9] and Ni's LSTM-based model [8], which are course-independent and rely only on personalized factors and contextual factors.
 The input features to these latter two models were cadence, speed, altitude, and time.

-Since Luo's and Ni's models are not coursespecific, the grade of a biking course is excluded in the input factors.
+Since Luo and Ni's models are not course-specific, the grade of a biking course is excluded in the input factors.
 In particular, only the structure of their models are utilized and some layers (such as the encoding layers in Ni's model) are removed since heart rate forecasting is the main focus.
-The structure of these models are shown in Table 11.
+The structure of these models are shown in Table XI.